-- Copy of immunization records, including the covid vaccine, in a Ziploc bag (Even though the school has one, it’s not a bad idea for the student to keep a copy)
+- Copy of immunization records, including the Covid-19 vaccine, in a Ziploc bag.
+(Even though the school has one, the student must keep a copy.)

-- Vitamin supplements are an individual choice as would melatonin or any kind of sleep aid.
+- Vitamin supplements are an individual choice as are melatonin or any sleep aid.

 - For Athletes: Any product you plan to ingest as a supplement or medication should be cleared by your trainers and coaches.
-The NCAA has very strict guidelines all participating athletes must follow.
+The NCAA has stringent guidelines all participating athletes must follow.

-- Depending on location in the country, an emergency survival kit might be in order (tornado, earthquake or flood prone areas).
-Other types of bad weather usually allow time to prepare (blizzard and hurricane come to mind) so they could assemble necessary items themselves.
+- Depending on the location in the country, an emergency survival kit might be in order (tornado, earthquake or flood-prone areas).
+Other types of bad weather usually allow time to prepare (blizzards and hurricanes come to mind) so they can assemble necessary items themselves.